palako/dogbunnypuzzle/README.md

 arriving at the shortest at 26 steps.

 This was just a short fun project to come back to sake the cobwebs in Rust which I had not touched in a good while.

+Everything is very hardcoded, since at the time of solving there is only one variant of the game but the author mentioned on twitter that was working on making more.
+Once something else if published I'll probably come back to this to be able to parametrise the graph, initial and end states, conditions, etc..